-Kent State University is responsible for the Occupational Therapy Assistant Technology (OCAT) Program on the Ashtabula and East Liverpool Campuses.
+Kent State University is responsible for the Occupational Therapy Assistant (OTA) Program on the Ashtabula and East Liverpool Campuses.
+The program is housed in the College of Applied and Technical Studies (CATS).
 These responsibilities include recruiting and appointing faculty, curriculum planning and development of course content, and coordination of classroom teaching.
-The University handles the admission process of students to the respective campuses, determines if students satisfactorily complete the OCAT Program before conferring the Associate of Applied Science Degree to Program candidates.
+The University handles the admission process of students to the respective campuses, determines if students satisfactorily complete the OTA Program before conferring the Associate of Applied Science Degree to Program candidates.
 The University is also responsible for supervision of fieldwork practice and providing assurance that the practice activities assigned to students are appropriate to the program.